MicrosoftDocs/azure-docs/articles/communication-services/concepts/voice-video-calling/video-effects.md

 >[!IMPORTANT]
 > The Calling Video effects are available starting on the public preview version [1.9.1-beta.1](https://www.npmjs.com/package/@azure/communication-calling/v/1.9.1-beta.1) of the Calling SDK.
-Make sure to use that version when trying the instructions below.
+Make sure to use that version or newer when trying the instructions below.

 ## Install the Calling effects SDK
 Use ‘npm install’ command to install the Azure Communication Calling Effects SDK for JavaScript.